How to – wall design tips from a pro

 Furnishing your own home in a style that makes you feel totally at ease takes quite a bit of organisation and time.
 The walls are often decorated right at the end when the furniture and accessories have already found their perfect spot.

 Beautiful living is not a question of money and it has nothing to do with expensive designer furniture.
-You can achieve a great deal with a bit of creativity and love for design and the willingness to invest the time in searching for the right home items and then rounding them off with a bit of skill and experience with personal aspects.
-In this blog we are mainly looking at wall design.
+You can achieve a great deal with a bit of creativity and love for design as well as the willingness to invest the time in searching for the right home items and then rounding them off with a bit of skill and experience with personal aspects.
+In this post we are going to focus on wall design.

-We chatted to interior living expert Franziska Schmid from Wohnschmiede.ch about how important wall decorations are to her when furnishing a home.
+We sat down with interior living expert Franziska Schmid from Wohnschmiede.ch about how important wall decorations are to her when furnishing a home.

 Ms Schmid, which experiences do you have with your customers when it comes to furnishing advice and design?